Table of Contents[Hide][Show]

-- Since national parks are popular destinations during school breaks and holidays, make reservations as early as possible.
+- Since national parks are popular destinations during school breaks, holidays and pandemics, make reservations as early as possible.
 Lodging reservations are available 13 months in advance.

 - Parking can be an issue at popular destinations during the middle of the day.

 - Since many features have barricades kids can climb over, watch your children at all times.

 - Keep wild animals wild by not feeding them, even the cute ones that beg.